-For a “small town girl” like me, it’s always an adventure to travel to capital cities like Berlin, Germany.
-The HPI D-School in Potsdam, a city close to Berlin, was also a huge surprise – I mean, everybody has some associations with “modern workspaces,” but the buildings, the decoration for the festival and the colorfulness definitely blew my mind.
-From cubes and all kind of shapes, to walls basically made out of glass, with quotes and notes pinned everywhere, it was easy to get into the d.confestival mood of sharing, experimenting, and inspiration.
+For a “small-town girl” like me, it’s always an adventure to travel to capital cities like Berlin, Germany.
+The HPI D-School in Potsdam, a city close to Berlin, was also a huge surprise – I mean, everybody has some associations with “modern workspaces,” but the buildings, the decoration for the festival, and the colorfulness definitely blew my mind.
+From cubes and all kinds of shapes to walls basically made out of glass, with quotes and notes pinned everywhere, it was easy to get into the d.confestival mood of sharing, experimenting, and inspiration.

 So, here are my d.confestival highlights: Starting the day with Google’s philosophy on becoming a more optimistic person by being thankful for three things in your life every morning, to a day full of workshops (“How can I create participatory projects?”), panel discussions (“The neurobiology behind creativity”!) and talks with other participants or facilitators, accompanied by the diverse meals: from traditional German Currywurst to Cuban food (which made it easy to get in touch with other participants while having lunch) … I can say that the d.confestival was a great success from my point of view!

 Juli Maier (the Melton Foundation’s Program Coordinator from Germany) recollects: